-Given how important cinnamon has been through-out history, it is therefore vital to see the other factors besides its unique odor and preservation qualities.
+Given how important cinnamon has been throughout history, it is, therefore, vital to see the other factors besides its unique odor and preservation qualities.
 Cinnamon plays a very active role in the field of medicine.
 Its therapeutic qualities are what gives us all the more reasons to make it a part of our daily diet.
-Its consumption lowers the risk of a large number of serious ailments like diabetes, cancer, digestive issues and even respiratory problems.
+Its consumption lowers the risk of a large number of serious ailments like diabetes, cancer, digestive issues, and even respiratory problems.
 We must look at these in detail and find out how cinnamon does what it does.

 - ALZHEIMER’S DISEASE: Cinnamon is found to contain to compounds which lower the risk of neurodegenerative diseases.
 These diseases halt the effective function of brain cells.
-They include alzheimers and parkinsons disease.
+They include Alzheimer’s and Parkinson’s disease.
 In a study that was carried out on lab mice, cinnamon normalized the neurotransmitter and improved cerebral behavior of the brain.
 Cinnamon reduces amyloid plaques which mark the disease and lowers the chances of such symptoms to occur.

 - MULTIPLE SCLEROSIS: Sclerosis is a chronic disease which affects the spinal cord and nerve cells in the brain.
 Numbness, impairment of speech and coordination in the body are common symptoms.
 Cinnamon is studied and tested to have acted against this chronic disease.
 Lab mice were tested by providing them with water and cinnamon and the results showed that cinnamon has anti-inflammatory characteristics which help the improvement in the central nervous system (CNS).
-People with multiple sclerosis tend to have a lesser number of T white blood cells-which are essential for effective immunity of the body-than those, without the condition.
-Consumption of cinnamon helps increase the number of these cells and also prevent the loss of certain proteins which are vital to T cells or tregs.
+People with multiple sclerosis tend to have a lesser number of T white blood cells which are essential for effective immunity of the body than those, without the condition.
+Consumption of cinnamon helps increase the number of these cells and also prevent the loss of certain proteins which are vital to T cells or Tregs.
 Studies have also shown that cinnamon brought myelin levels in mice with multiple sclerosis back to normal.

 - ACHES AND WOUNDS: Studies have shown that scientists believe cinnamon has anti-microbial and anti-bacterial properties hence it can be used to get rid of biofilms, promoting healing side by side.
 Cinnamon can be used a treatment for infected wounds.
-It also helps relieve pain since it is believed to react withpostaglandin which helps in the contraction and relaxation of body muscles.
+It also helps relieve pain since it is believed to react with prostaglandin which helps in the contraction and relaxation of body muscles.

-Besides working and providing benefits from within the body, cinnamon helps improveouter beauty too.
+Besides working and providing benefits from within the body, cinnamon helps improve outer beauty too.

-Cinnamon is the best remedy for acne, scars and pimples!
+Cinnamon is the best remedy for acne, scars, and pimples!
 It gets rid of blemishes and spots by drying the skin and providing a way to the blood to circulate on the outer surface of the skin so that the skin stays nourished and fresh.
-Combined with almond oil or olive oil, cinnamon helps restore the glow on the skin and makes it soft and likeable.
+Combined with almond oil or olive oil, cinnamon helps restore the glow on the skin and makes it soft and likable.
 It rids your skin off of the dead skin cells and brings back the natural radiance.
 Its anti-fungal properties help enhance the complexion, making it less dull and more appreciable.
 Since it brings blood closer to the surface of the skin, it causes a minor plumping and reduces unwanted lines and wrinkles on the face which make you look older than you really are!
 Besides all these qualities, cinnamon is an amazing scalp exfoliator and the best natural hair growth remedy.

 The best part about this spice is, as much as it enlivens the appearance and taste of our meals, it provides us with a multitude of other benefits as well.
 Plus, there are little to no side effects and only if cinnamon is taken in excessively and exceptionally large amounts.0